Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/InputSystem/Experimental/Reactive/Concept.md

   - Avoid duplicate computation
   - Requires synchronization between dependent results if executed in parallel
   - Need to store dependency graph for lookup

+TODO
+- Incorporate priority into observer base and proper chain propagation instead of having it in observablewrapper leaf.
+- Attempt to implement a generic composite proxy builder for combined expressions.